Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Preliminary facts

-\begin{lemma} Given a primary elementary abelian splitting of a toral relatively hyperbolic group $G$ and its finitely generated subgroup $H$, there is an algorithm to decide if $H$ is elliptic in this splitting and if it is not, to produce an element from $H$ which is hyperbolic. \end{lemma} \begin{proof} Suppose $G=A*_CB$ is an elementary abelian splitting.
-By the CSA property of toral relatively hyperbolic groups (see\cite{Gr}, Lemma 2.5), and \cite{GKM}, $C$ must be maximal abelian either in $A$ or in $B$.
+\begin{lemma} Given a primary elementary abelian splitting of a freely indecomposable toral relatively hyperbolic group $G$ and its finitely generated subgroup $H$, there is an algorithm to decide if $H$ is elliptic in this splitting and if it is not, to produce an element from $H$ which is hyperbolic. \end{lemma} \begin{proof} Suppose $G=A*_CB$ is an elementary abelian splitting.
+By the CSA property of toral relatively hyperbolic groups (see \cite{Gr}, Lemma 2.5), and \cite{GKM}, $C$ must be maximal abelian either in $A$ or in $B$.
 Each generator of $H$ can be written in an amalgamated product normal form as $h=a_1b_1\ldots a_kb_k$ with $a_i\in A, b_i\in B.$ Notice that every element that is conjugate to a cyclically reduced element in $G$ can be obtained from this element by a cyclic permutation post composed with conjugation by an element from $C$ (see, for example, \cite{LS}).
-Therefore if an element is conjugate into $A$, then the reduced form of some of its cyclic permutations belongs to $A$ (there is an algorithm to decide this because we only have to be able to solve the membership problem in $C$ for $A$ and $B$).
+Therefore if an element is conjugate into $A$, then the reduced form of some of its cyclic permutations belongs to $A$.
+There is an algorithm to decide this because we only have to be able to solve the membership problem in $C$ for $A$ and $B$, and since $A$ and $B$ are toral relatively hyperbolic, and $C$ is relatively quasi-convex (as a direct summand of a maximal abelian subgroup), the membership problem in $C$ is decidable \cite{KMqc}.
 If none of the generators is conjugate into $A$ or $B$, then the lemma is proved.
 Otherwise, we can conjugate $H$ and suppose that the first (nontrivial) generator of $H$ belongs, say, to $A$.
-If the first generator belongs to $A$, then $H$ is conjugate to $A$ if and only if all the other generators belong to $A$.
+If the first generator belongs to $A$, then $H$ is conjugate into $A$ if and only if all the other generators belong to $A$.

 HNN extensions can be considered similarly, this proves the lemma. \end{proof}